Bitcoin-ABC/bitcoin-abc/CONTRIBUTING.md

 During submission of patches, arcanist will automatically run `arc lint` to enforce Bitcoin ABC code formatting standards, and often suggests changes.
-If code formatting tools do not install automatically on your system, you will have to install clang-format-7, autopep8, flake8 and phpcs.
+If code formatting tools do not install automatically on your system, you will have to install clang-format-7, autopep8, flake8, phpcs and shellcheck.

 To install clang-format-7 on Ubuntu (>= 18.04+updates) or Debian (>= 10):
 ```